 - Make a final check for homophones (e.g., two, to, too), minor formatting issues, and spacing.

 - Each proofread will receive two passes before being sent back to the author.

-- Turnaround time: One to two weeks (depending on my workload).
+- Turnaround time: two to three weeks (depending on length of manuscript and my workload).

 - Your manuscript will be returned with Editor’s notes and overall comments on the book.